digital-work-lab/open-source-project/docs/week_3_python_teaching_notes_2.md

 ![Solution](../assets/python_solution_8.png)

-## Merging Exercise (moved to later time point)
+## Merging Exercise (moved to a later time point)

 **Until the 10th of November**

 - explain to the students what the merging exercise is about
 - tell them about the survey and that it is important to fill it out for the best practice session
-- maybe create even a slide for the to look it up again
+- maybe create even a slide for students to look it up again

 ## Wrap-up <a id="wrap-up"></a>

 **Deliverable: Merge**

 - Merge should be done in one of the first hacking session meetings
-- The merge should already be within your project and should make sense
+- Students should prepare the merge by selecting suitable branches and explaining why they should be merged
-- It will be together with us to prevent problems or solve them with you right away
+- We will complete the merge together with the students to prevent and solve problems

 **Next: Best practice and hacking sessions (per group)**

 - Suggest pair-programming
-- Which CoLRev-objects or libraries will be needed, which steps are required
+- Which CoLRev-objects or libraries will be needed, and which steps are required
 - Create a fork for the team, give access to team members, and add a note to the issue feed
 - Check the resources provided with the issue, discuss the project, and make plans